akauppi/GroundLevel-firebase-es/DEVS/Firebase tips.md

 ```

-## See the data used in Security Rules tests

-Set the `projectId` to the same as your active project (see `.firebaserc`).

-The `@firebase/rules-unit-testing` library allows writing to any projects (which is handy), but the emulator UI only shows the active one.

 ## Changes are different in server triggers vs. Firestore client

-Listening to changes to a document, using Cloud Firestore triggers (server):
+Listening to changes to a document, using Cloud Firestore triggers (`firestore-functions`):

 ```
 exports.blah = regionalFunctions.firestore